Every year between late February and early April, traffic fatalities rise in certain areas of the country.

 - Damage Limits in Florida Personal Injury Lawsuits.

 In car accident lawsuits, Florida courts set limits on the amount that can be compensated for punitive damages, which often apply to non-economic damages like pain and suffering.

 You can file for the greater of either triple the amount of damages or $500,000.
 This normally applies only to extreme cases where the behavior of the driver was exceptionally reckless or dangerous.

 How a Florida Personal Injury Attorney Can Help You Fight Back

 If you are hurt in a Florida spring break car crash due to another’s negligence, you shouldn’t be stuck with all the bills for a serious injury.
 Unfortunately, dealing with insurance companies is often a tough challenge, and you have additional hurdles if you were injured on a visit to Florida as so many spring breakers are.

 A skilled Florida personal injury attorney can ease your burden in dealing with all of this and help you fight to get the compensation you deserve.
 Reach out today for a free case review.
 We will look over the details of your situation and let you know what options are available to you.

 When your life has been turned upside down due to another’s negligence and you are drowning in bills and struggling to recover, you want to make sure you work with the best law firm you can find.

 What is the difference between a high-quality injury firm and one that will only do the bare minimum?
 The people who work there.
-That is why The Injury Law Firm of South Florida is made up of some of the most well-respected and successful injury attorneys around.
+That is why The South Florida Injury Law Firm is made up of some of the most well-respected and successful injury attorneys around.